beehive-lab/tornado-insight/README.md

 performs checks for datatypes, Traps/Exceptions, recursion, native method calls, assert statements.

-TornadoInsight provides a tool window to view the built-in static inspector for detailed information.
+TornadoInsight provides a tool window to view detailed information emerging from the static inspection of TornadoInsight.

 ### 2. Dynamic Testing Framework
 TornadoInsight simplifies the testing process for individual TornadoVM tasks.